 - Rest your ears.
 When in the presence of loud noise, your ears need time to recover, sit back, and enjoy the silence.

-- Don’t use cotton buds to clean your ears.
+- Don’t use Q-tips to clean your ears.
 Ears are self-cleaning organs.
 Additionally, earwax is important for the health of your ears.

 - Manage your stress levels.
 Anxiety and stress can be added contributors to temporary or permanent tinnitus (ringing in the ears).

 - Test your hearing annually.